Getting started

 .

-in the boot
+method of documentation’s configuration object in the boot

 method of a service provider.
 This way you can exclude routes or include just few ones.
 It will take precedence over the default route matching.
 For example, in your AppServiceProvider